GSoC 2020 - Week 1

 This helped us to observe that

-function utilised for rewriting is not sufficient, as it did not find everything that needs to replaced.
-Thus, replacing thexreplace()
+rewritingof the expression was taking place incorrectly and we shifted our focus towards therewrite()function.
+Afterwards, it was pretty evident that thexreplace()function utilised for rewriting is not sufficient, as it did not find everything that needs to replaced.
+Thus, replacing thexreplace()function with thesubs()function helped us to resolve this issue.

 - At first, this issue seemed tough to resolve because we were unable to find the source of the error.
 But then, we decided to examine each expression which is generated during evaluation.